Top 10 Essential Business Insurance Policies Every Small Startup Needs in 2026 (Before Disaster Hits)

 6. Cyber Liability Insurance: When Your Startup Is The Target

-Every 39 seconds, someone becomes a victim of cybercrime, and in 2026 small startups are squarely on the radar because attackers know your defenses are weaker than a bank’s but your data can be just as valuable.
+Every 39 seconds, someone becomes a victim of cybercrime.
+In 2026, small startups are squarely on the radar because attackers know your defenses are weaker than a bank’s but your data can be just as valuable.

 Cyber liability insurance steps in when data breaches, ransomware, account takeovers, or other digital incidents lead to financial loss, legal obligations, or reputational damage.